klpod221/lesson-plan/SQL/Part4.md

     WHERE customer_id = Transactions.customer_id
 );

--- Phân cụm dữ liệu (Clustering) bằng SQL
+-- Data Clustering with SQL
--- Ví dụ: K-means đơn giản cho 3 nhóm dựa trên recency và frequency WITH customer_metrics AS (
+-- Example: Simple K-means for 3 groups based on recency and frequency WITH customer_metrics AS (
     SELECT
         customer_id,